 If you only make the minimum payment on your credit card for 13 of the past 15 months, your debt would climb fast.
 Unfortunately, that’s what the Texas Legislature has done to the Teacher Retirement System (TRS) for 13 of the past 15 years.
-Those inadequate contributions are a big reason why TRS currently has a $46 billion shortfall.
+Those inadequate contributions are a big reason why the Texas TRS funding shortfall is currently at $46 billion.

 Pension funding policy can be complicated, but one principle always works for keeping debt in check: pay your bills on time.